Contraception for heavy & painful periods

 • Hormonal contraceptives can make periods lighter and less painful

-• The most effective treatment for heavy periods is the hormonal coil (IUS), commonly known as the Mirena coil
+• Research suggests the most effective treatment for heavy periods is the hormonal coil (IUS), commonly known as the Mirena coil

-On average, a woman will have 500 periods in her lifetime.
-If you take a ‘typical’ 28-day cycle and count seven of those days as bleeding days, that equates to just under ten years of bleeding.
-Ten years.
+On average, a woman will have 450 periods in her lifetime.
+If you take a ‘typical’ 28-day cycle and count seven of those days as bleeding days, that equates to 8 and a half years of bleeding1.
+Eight years.
 That’s a lot!
-And if you’re experiencing heavy and painful periods, ten years is a long time to just suffer through it.
+And if you’re experiencing heavy and painful periods, 8 years is a long time to just suffer through it.

-Fortunately, contraceptives have a use outside of their ability to prevent pregnancy and can help put an end to the dread of monthly disruption and miserable pain.
+Fortunately, contraceptives not only prevent pregnancy but can also help put an end to the dread of monthly disruption and miserable pain.

 What are heavy periods?